sassek70/Brewery-Locator/README.md

-    Users will be able to add their favorite Breweries to a 'Favorites list' Users will be able to toggle whether or not they have visited a Brewery Users will be able to search for a Brewery by Name, Location, Type Users will have the option to view the entire list of Breweries in the API List will show basic details on mouse-over: Name, Type & City.
-        When user selects a Brewery, additional details will be displayed; full address, phone#, link to website Users will be able to submit reviews about a favorited/visited brewery
+    Users will be able to add their favorite Breweries to a 'Favorites list' Users will be able to toggle whether or not they have visited a Brewery Users will be able to search for a Brewery by Name, Location, Type When user selects a Brewery, additional details will be displayed; full address, phone#, link to website Users will be able to submit reviews about a favorited/visited brewery